MWDBE/SDVOSB Policy

 Each company submitting on an ALCOSAN Project must submit an MBE/WBE Participation Certificate, showing all diverse members of their team.

-Under construction and Commercial Items, if the prime does not show participation, their bid may be considered nonresponsive.
+Under construction and commercial items, if the prime does not show participation, their bid may be considered non-responsive.

 After contract award, all invoices must be accompanied by an MBE/WBE/SDVOSB Utilization Form in order to be paid.
-These forms are tracked monthly to ensure diversevendors are treated as a viable team member and are given the work promised.
+These forms are tracked monthly to ensure diverse vendors are treated as a viable team member and are given the work promised.

 Minority/Women-Owned Businesses (M/WBE) must be third-party certified by an appropriate agency.
 ALCOSAN does not accept self-certification.
-If you are not sure if ALCOSAN accepts your certification, please contact the Procurement Officer
+If you are not sure if ALCOSAN accepts your certification, please contact the Procurement Officer.

 Not Certified?
-Click here
+Click here.

-ALCOSAN also has a Service-Disabled Veteran-Owned Business (SDVOSB) program that requires all professional services to award three percent (3%) of contract dollars to certified SDVOSB firms.
+ALCOSAN also has a Service-Disabled Veteran-Owned Small Business (SDVOSB) program that requires all professional services to award three percent (3%) of contract dollars to certified SDVOSB firms.
 These firms must be third-party certified by the U.S. Small Business Administration (SBA) as an SDVOSB.

 Interested in working with ALCOSAN?